ShubhamJagtap2000/ELK-Project/README.md

 # Basic Concepts:

 - **Index**: Collection of documents with similar characteristics and is identified by a name.
-This name is used to refer to the index while performing indexing, search, update, and delete-operations against the documents in it.
+This name is used to refer to the index while performing indexing, search, update, and delete operations against the documents in it.
 - **Type**: Logical category/partition of an index for partitioning the index.
-- **Document**: A basic unit of information which can be indexed.
+- **Document**: A basic unit of information that can be indexed.
 It is expressed in JSON format.
 - **Shards**: ElasticSearch ahs ability to subdivide the index into multiple pieces called "shards".
-Each shard is fully-functional and independent "index" that can be hosted on any node within the cluster.
+Each shard is a fully functional and independent "index" that can be hosted on any node within the cluster.
 - **Replicas**: ElasticSearch allows you to make one or more copies of your index's shards which are called replica shards or replica.

 # API Conventions: